an3ki/lightchain_disciplenode/README.md

-To Install a new diciple node on Ubuntu 18.04 please enter in the following as root
+To Install a new disciple node on Ubuntu 18.04 please enter in the following as root

 sudo wget https://raw.githubusercontent.com/an3ki/lightchain_disciplenode/master/lighchain.sh